Sagbi bases, defining ideals and algebra of minors: Computational data

 Table \ref{Bench_1} lists computation times, cardinalities, and degrees of \Sagbi{} bases and defining relations of several examples.
 We compare the computation times of sagbiNormaliz.lib to classical elimination by Singular and CoCoA5.

 Table \ref{Bench_1} contains only graded algebras.
 Consequently we have used the degree-by-degree variant of the algorithm.

 In the table the column ``bound'' is rather irrelevant.
 The degree-by-degree variant asks for it.
 In the cases where we could compute a complete \Sagbi{} basis it was chosen large enough to allow the complete computation.
-The main exception is $\Sec_2(3,7)$ for which a previous computation with a larger bound suggested the relations in degree $3$.
+In the case of $\Sec_2(3,7)$ the degree bound was set to $3$ because a previous computation with t a larger degree bound suggested that no new relations came up after that degree.